w4jbm/Python-Programs/README.md

 This number evaluates the sequence of calculcations related to Kaprekar numbers.
 It will converge to a Kaprekar number, a loop of numbers, or a zero depending on the value provided.

+## largeprime.py

+Calcuates large (1024 bit) prime numbers by random number generation and then using several iterations of the Miller-Rabin to see if the test returns a 'witness' that the number might be composite.
+Not a perfect or fast approach, but it is fairly reliable and straightforward to implement.

 ## mapcnty.py

 Create a choropleth centered on Carroll County, GA, with the surrounding counties also colored.
 Makes use of FIPS codes to identify counties.